 People Get Ready: Building a Contemporary Collection

-This installation complements People Get Ready: Building a Contemporary Collection, drawing from the museum’s rapidly growing photography collection and featuring several recent acquisitions.
+This installation complemented People Get Ready: Building a Contemporary Collection, drawing from the museum’s rapidly growing photography collection and featuring several recent acquisitions.

 In a similar fashion, the other artists in this installation explore facets of the South and examine its complex identity through landscape, agriculture and daily life.
 Genevieve Gaignard challenges notions of race and class in her subversive self-portrait, while everyday moments such as cleaning fish or drinking beer become still lifes in Jeff Whetstone and Henry Horenstein’s photographs.
 Eggleston’s tomatoes, carefully arranged next to a sink, and Tom Rankin’s burial of an animal, suggest human presence and activity not captured in the frame.
 Though few images in Southern Lens offer overt connections to their southern location, a familiarity of place and general “southernness” are present.
 These photographers transform the ordinary to their advantage, hinting at deeper cultural narratives and allowing for imaginative possibilities.

-People Get Ready: Southern Lens is organized by Melissa Gwynn, Curatorial Assistant at the Nasher Museum.
+People Get Ready: Southern Lens was organized by Melissa Gwynn, Curatorial Assistant at the Nasher Museum.